-In 2017, one water system failed to meet the disinfection byproduct precursor removal standard for Total Organic Carbon under the Disinfection Byproduct Rule.
-See Table 8.
-Six systems had Lead and Copper Rule (LCR) treatment technique violations for Lead Public Education.
-Three systems had Surface Water Treatment Rule treatment technique violations for exceeding the 1 NTU standard and failure to maintain microbial treatment.
-See Tables 9 and 10.
+In 2018, no water systems failed to meet the disinfection byproduct precursor removal standard for Total Organic Carbon under the Disinfection Byproduct Rule (see Table 8).
+Twelve systems had Lead and Copper Rule (LCR) treatment technique violations for Lead Public Education (see Table 9).
+One system (small non-transient non-community water system) had a Surface Water Treatment Rule treatment technique violation for exceeding the 1 NTU standard in 95% of the measurements taken for the month and failure to maintain microbial treatment (see Table 10).

 Disinfection Byproduct Rule All community and non-transient non-community water systems that add a disinfectant (other than UV light) and transient non-community water systems that treat with chlorine dioxide are required to sample for haloacetic acids (HAA5) and total trihalomethane (TTHM).
 Water systems that use surface water as their drinking water source are required to provide specific water treatment (i.e. sedimentation and filtration) to reduce disinfection byproduct precursors that are likely to form disinfection byproducts with the addition of chlorine.
-In 2017, six systems had MCL violations for disinfection byproducts.
-One water system had a treatment technique (TT) violation for disinfection byproduct precursors.
+In 2018, seven systems had MCL violations for disinfection byproducts.
+No water system had a treatment technique (TT) violation for disinfection byproduct precursors.

 Т Table 8.
-Disinfection Byproduct Rule Violations (2017) Contaminant - olations 02 and 46) Monitoring Violations (violation type 27) Code Name MCL (mg/L) # of Vios # Vios RTC # of Systems with Vios # of Vios # Vios RTC # of Systems with Vios 2950 Total Trihalomethanes 0.08 7 6 3 13 13 13 2456 Haloacetic Acids (5) 0.06 15 14 3 13 13 13 2920 Total Organic Carbon - TT N/A 3 3 1 6 6 2 0999 Chlorine Residual - MRDL 4 0 0 0 0 0 0 1927 Alkalinity N/A 0 0 0 3 3 2 Totals 25 23 6 32 32 15
+Disinfection Byproduct Rule Violations (2018) Contaminant olations 02 and 46) Monitoring Violations (violation type 27) Code Name MCL (mg/L) # of Vios # Vios RTC # of Systems with Vios # of Vios # Vios RTC # of Systems with Vios 2950 Total Trihalomethanes 0.08 13 11 4 0 0 0 2456 Haloacetic Acids (5) 0.06 10 7 4 0 0 0 2920 Total Organic Carbon - TT N/A 0 0 0 3 3 2 0999 Chlorine Residual - MRDL 4 0 0 0 0 0 0 1927 Alkalinity N/A 0 0 0 3 3 2 Totals 23 18 7 6 6 2